 Possible penalties imposed by the Juvenile Court in Utah include:

 Although it is a scary time for your family right now, you are not alone.
-Jardine Law Offices and our compassionate and experienced criminal defense attorneys are ready to help you navigate the complexities of juvenile court so that your child can put this unfortunate part of their life behind them.
+Jardine Law Offices P.C. and our compassionate and juvenile delinquency attorneys are ready to help you navigate the complexities of juvenile court so that your child can put this unfortunate part of their life behind them.
 Your child’s future may very well depend on the effectiveness of his or her defense right now, so it is a smart move to go with an attorney with a proven track record of advocating for youth offenders.
-No matter the offense, from simple juvenile delinquency and truancy to theft, underage drinking and assault, schedule your no-cost, no-obligation case consultation now to find out what legal options are available to your child.
+No matter the offense, from simple juvenile delinquency and truancy to theft, underage drinking, and assault, schedule your case consultation now to find out what legal options are available to your child.